GLOBAL MARKETS-Asian stocks under pressure as pandemic concerns outweigh stimulus hopes

 At the same time, California, the nation's most populous state, announced new restrictions on travel and business activity after record case numbers and hospitalizations.
 And officials in New York warned similar restrictions could be employed soon, which further weigh on the nation's recovery.

-The dollar slid against most currencies on Monday as investors eyed potential stimulus and vaccine development.
-An index that tracks the dollar against a basket of currencies was little changed at 90.843 =USD, not far from 90.471, its weakest since April 2018.
-But U.S. Treasury yields did fall on Monday as investors bought the safe-haven securities.
+The dollar slid against most currencies as investors eyed potential stimulus and vaccine development.
+An index that tracks the dollar against a basket of currencies was little changed at 90.889 =USD, not far from 90.471, its weakest since April 2018.

+Sterling clung to hopes of a meeting between British Prime Minister Boris Johnston and European Commission President Ursula von der Leyen salvaging a Brexit trade deal.

+The British currency GBP= was on edge but holding on at $1.3351 in the Asia morning session, well above Monday's low of $1.3225.

-Brent crude .LCOc1 fell 0.9% and U.S. crude .CLc1 dipped 1.1%.
-Prices came under pressure after Reuters reported that the U.S. was prepping sanctions on at least a dozen Chinese officials over alleged roles in Beijing's disqualification of elected opposition legislators in Hong Kong.
+Oil prices fell, adding to losses from the previous session.
+Brent crude .LCOc1fell 0.68% and U.S. crude .CLc1dipped 0.59%.
+Prices came under pressure after Reuters reported the United States was prepping sanctions on at least a dozen Chinese officials over alleged roles in Beijing's disqualification of elected opposition legislators in Hong Kong.

 Global assetshttp://tmsnrt.rs/2jvdmXl